 - If the difference is small, then just let it go and move on with your business.
 Opening up a ticket with Amazon and dealing with getting a higher reimbursement amount can take some time.
 So, for most cases, it’s not worth your time to fight a reimbursement that is only a few dollars difference.
 Value your time and only fight a low reimbursement when you think it’s worth the time to dispute it.

 How to get the reimbursement you deserve:

-- Click on the Something Else button.
+- Click on the Fulfilled by Amazon option.

 - Choose your method of communication.
 Personally, I like to use email because there is a written record of the communication, and I can communicate without being interrupted.